-Technology has changed the way we do nearly everything during the last few decades, and that is especially true when it comes to the proliferation of computers and computer systems both at home and in the workplace.
+Technology has changed the way we do nearly everything during the last few decades, and that is especially true when it comes to the proliferation of computers and computer systems -- not only at home and in the workplace, but seemingly everywhere.
 Where offices of decades past were filled with filing cabinets and typewriters, today's offices are filled with complex networks of computers and various computer software programs that help everything run smoothly.

-Due to the boom in the use of computer and information technology, careers in this field have become increasingly popular among students.
-According to the Bureau of Labor Statistics (BLS), employment in all computer-related careers combined is expected to increase 18 percent during the decade leading up to 2022.
+Due to the boom in the use of computer and information technology -- one that shows no signs of slowing down -- careers in this field have become increasingly popular goals for students.
+According to the Bureau of Labor Statistics (BLS), employment in all computer and information technology occupations is expected to increase 12 percent during the decade leading up to 2024.
 That means plenty of opportunity for existing computer professionals and plenty of new opportunity for students who choose to pursue on-campus and online IT degrees.

 Online Information Technology Degree Programs

-Before a student takes their pick of online IT programs, it is important to research the educational requirements for careers in the field.
-In some cases, you may need far more education than you realize, where in others, the educational requirements may take far less time than you imagined.
+Before a student selects an online IT program, it is important to research the educational requirements for careers in the field.
+In some cases, you may need far more education than you realize, while in others, the educational requirements may take far less time than you imagined.

 Fortunately, online IT programs offer the right combination of education and hands-on experience to prepare you for a number of careers in this field.
-The following table includes the most common online IT degrees available, as well as how long they take to complete.
-Also included in the table are some careers that the corresponding degree can help you qualify for:
+The following table includes the most common online IT degrees available, as well as how long they take to complete and some of the related careers options.

 |Degree||Timeline for Completion||Applicable Careers|